 - Describe the overall purpose and goals of the Health Insurance Portability and Accountability Act

-- Explain the role of the HIPAA Advisory Team, as well as the role of the individual healthcare worker in ensuring compliance with HIPAA reforms
+- Explain the role of the HIPAA Advisory Team and the individual healthcare worker in ensuring HIPAA reform compliance

 - Describe healthcare access, portability and reliability